Are There Downsides to Owning Oahu Vacation Rentals?

 The law came about because residents complained about “un-hosted transient vacation units particularly when a significant number of transient vacation units are located in the same neighborhood” [Travel & Leisure] The bill was designed not to punish travelers but owners who advertise illegal rentals.

-The city of Honolulu started issuing licenses to legal bed and breakfasts and now it is necessary for all bed-and-breakfast owners to display their permit number in all online advertising including social media.
+The city of Honolulu started issuing licenses to legal bed and breakfasts and now it is necessary for all short term vacation rental owners to display their permit number in all online advertising including social media.

 Under this bill, short-term vacation rentals are now defined as dwelling units with no more than five bedrooms for rent, rented for 30 consecutive days or less, where the owner does not live on site.
 New short-term vacation rentals are not allowed in single-family residential and agricultural zones.
 These are only allowed in hotel, resort, commercial, and multifamily commercial zones.